jakubl7545/latex-access/readme.md

 # LaTeX-access
 ## Python scripts for processing LaTeX source into Nemeth or UEB braille and audible speech.

-Scripts written by Alastair Irving: alastair.j.irving@gmail.com.
+Scripts written by Alastair Irving.
+Migrated to Git on Github from SVN on SourceForge by Nathaniel Schmidt: schmidty2244@gmail.com.

 Website: https://github.com/SugarCaneNS/latex-access
 Mailing List: latex-access-devel@groups.io